huiliu1110/Notes/CSS Grid Layout (In Progress).md

 .container {
   display: grid;
   grid-auto-columns: 200px;                       // implicit grid
-                                                  // by default, tracks created in the implicit grid are auto sized.
+                                                  // by default, tracks created in the implicit grid are auto sized
                                                   // `grid-auto-columns` property gives implicit grid tracks a size }

+.container {
+  display: grid;
+  grid-auto-columns: minmax(100px, auto);         // the minimum size is 100 pixels, the maximum is auto }
 ```